Oliver Malcolm: Fired-up producer-turned-pop renegade

 At the end of our call, we return to the topic of Malcolm’s upcoming album.
 We ask what it’s sounding like, and he hesitates – perhaps for the first time in the entire interview – before replying: “It sounds like the soul.
 Not soul music, the actual soul.
 Actually, it doesn’t sound, it feels.
 It doesn’t sound like anything, it feels like everything.
 That’s what you should say… it’s a great pull quote!”

-Oliver Malcom’s debut EP is out this Autumn
+Oliver Malcolm’s debut EP is out this Autumn